About the Gallery

 Please see our complete list of exhibitions for more information.

-For information about The Wallach Art Gallery's move to Manhattaville please visit here.
+For information about The Wallach Art Gallery's move to Manhattanville please visit here.